-This 10th century disc-headed cross once stood in Margam churtchyard, though it probably was brought here from elsewhere.
+This 10th-century disc-headed cross once stood in Margam churchyard, though it probably was brought here from elsewhere.
 The base of the cross has 10 lines of Latin inscription that translates as 'In the name of God the most high, this cross of Christ was erected by Grutne for the soul of Ahest'.

 Seasonal opening - please check the Cadw website for current details.

 Attraction Type: Museum - Carved Stone